 One of the many benefits of strength training is that the muscles and lean body mass you gain while lifting weights increases the overall calories you burn during the day.

 "One thing that many people don't know is that strength training can boost your resting metabolism, which is the amount of calories you burn at rest," explains Murray.
 "Yes, minute-for-minute, cardio is a great way to burn calories.
 But strength training can help you continue to burn calories throughout the day — even after your workout is over and your body is resting."

-And while lifting weights might sound intimidating, Murray says it doesn't have to be.
+It might sound intimidating, but Murray says it doesn't have to be.

 "Your own body weight is a great piece of equipment itself," says Murray.
 "There are movements and exercises you can do to improve your strength without ever touching a piece of gym equipment."

 (Related: Why You Should Be Strength Training At Least Twice a Week & How to Do It)

 So, if you're nervous about picking up weights, Murray recommends starting with body weight exercises.
 Then, when you're ready, you can slowly add free weights or weight machines into your workouts.

 For instance, a 30-year old's max heart rate is 190 bpm, and he found his RHR to be 70 bpm.
 This means his HRR is 120 bpm.
 After plugging these values into the formula, he found his moderate intensity exercise zone begins at 130 bpm and caps out at 154 bpm.
 While exercising, the time his heart rate is between 130 and 154 bpm is considered moderate intensity and the time their heart rate is above 154 bpm is considered vigorous intensity.